 How to Qualify SEO Vendors?

-Lets talk some advice on ensuring your chosen SEO company is exactly what you want.
+Let’s talk about some advice on ensuring your chosen SEO company is exactly what you want.
 Even individuals with no interest in SEO, or who don’t even own a website, will receive spam emails from SEO vendors.

 It’s hard to confirm who is legit and who isn’t.

-We’ll break this down to a few guiding points to consider.
-These will help you avoid being ripped off or getting stuck with a sub par SEO service.
+We’ll break this down into a few guiding points to consider.
+These will help you avoid being ripped off or getting stuck with a subpar SEO service.

 This one boils down to the need for a sound SEO strategy by your chosen company.